Childhood Non-Hodgkin Lymphoma

 children have advanced disease at the time of diagnosis.
 This is because the symptoms start

 suddenly, and the tumors tend to grow fast.
-A child can become very sick in a few
+A child can become very sick in a very

-Signs and symptoms vary depending on the type of NHL.
+Signs and symptoms depend on the type of NHL and where it starts.